 Restaurants and Food

-The craving for culinary delights peaks on weekends (Friday & Saturday, 11 AM – 1 PM), ideal for enticing lunch plans.
-And let’s not forget Thursday evenings (5 PM – 7 PM)—the appetizer to the weekend when diners are planning their outings.
+Restaurants should post on weekends (Friday & Saturday, 11 AM – 1 PM) for lunch crowds and Thursday evenings (5 PM – 7 PM) when diners plan weekend outings.

 Healthcare

-Healthcare providers have a prime window from 10 AM to 12 PM, Tuesday through Thursday.
-These midweek mornings are when patients are most likely to seek out appointments and health information.
+Healthcare providers should post from 10 AM to 12 PM, Tuesday through Thursday, when patients seek appointments and health information.

 Real Estate